- Chemically defined, contains no components of animal or human origin

 2D differentiation of epithelial cells in a chemically defined medium.

-CnT-Prime Differentiation is a fully defined, animal-component free medium designed for differentiation of epithelial cells from skin, cornea, gingiva, mammary and bladder cells.
-It was developed using human tissue, but may also be used with other species (e.g. mouse).
+CnT-PR-D is a chemically defined, animal-component free formulation designed for differentiation of epithelial cells from skin, cornea, gingiva, mammary, and bladder cells.

 It is an evolution and refinement of our previous differentiation media, such as CnT-02, CnT-30 and CnT-32.